Wisconsin battles to 76-75 OT win over No. 3 Purdue, securing spot in Big Ten championship game

 The reigning Big Ten player of the year was limited by foul trouble in the first half and missed a crucial free throw late in regulation, but he hit eight straight free throws in overtime and finished 14 for 19 from the line.

+The Badgers, who were ranked as high as No. 6 in the nation in late January, lost eight of their last 11 conference games, including a 78-70 defeat at Purdue on March 10.
+But they've put those troubles behind them in Minneapolis, with convincing wins over Maryland and Northwestern before knocking off the Boilermakers.

+“There’s so much parity in college basketball,” Wisconsin coach Greg Gard said.
+“You have to not put your head down. ...
+Not feel sorry for yourself.”

-The Boilermakers were trying to match Michigan State (1999, 2000) as the only Big Ten program to win both the outright regular season title and the conference tournament in consecutive years.
+Purdue was trying to match Michigan State (1999, 2000) as the only Big Ten program to win both the outright regular season title and the conference tournament in consecutive years.
+Now the Boilermakers are hoping to put to rest the ghosts of last year's NCAA Tournament, when they were the top seed upset in the first round by No. 16 seed Fairleigh Dickinson.

+“We’re focused on now.
+That’s in the past,” Purdue guard Braden Smith said.
+“I said it multiple times, they beat us that day, and they played better than us, and I don’t think it will happen again.
+We’re all super excited and ready for this next upcoming week.”

 As the clock wound down, Klesmit floated a shot that bounced straight up off the rim before dropping through the hoop.

-Lance Jones missed a last-gasp shot from 35 feet as time expired, giving the Badgers their first win this season in three games against Purdue.
+Lance Jones missed a last-gasp shot from 35 feet as time expired, giving Wisconsin its first win over Purdue in three tries this season.

 In regulation, the Badgers called a timeout down two points after crossing midcourt with 2.7 seconds remaining.
 Hepburn caught the inbound pass and cut to the basket, finger-rolling it in as time expired.
 Edey had just missed the second of two free throws with about six seconds to go.